Menacing/unnamed-extraction-shooter-roguelike/addons/limboai/README.md

 I write about LimboAI development on Mastodon: https://mastodon.gamedev.place/@limbo.

-## Roadmap

-Features and improvements that may be implemented in the future:
-- ~~Providing precompiled builds for download.~~ 🗸
-- ~~Tests and CI.~~ 🗸
-- ~~GDExtension support.~~ 🗸
-- ~~Extensive demo project.~~ 🗸
-- Expanding the library of commonly useful tasks.
-- Exploring the execution history of behavior trees in the visual debugger.
-- Per-project ignore list for tasks that users may want to hide in the task palette.
-- GUI editor for state machines.

 ## License

-Use of this source code is governed by an MIT-style license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT

+LimboAI logo and demo project art assets are licensed under the Creative Commons Attribution 4.0 International license that can be found at https://creativecommons.org/licenses/by/4.0/